How to Fulfil Consumer Demand for Sustainable Packaging

 According to Trivium Packaging, 63% of consumers associate plastic with ocean pollution.
 The growing issue with plastic waste has dominated consumer concern in recent years, as environmental documentaries have increased in popularity.
 The study also found that consumers associate plastic with being wasteful and harmful to the environment.

 This shows that the marketplace is creating a large demand for packaging components that are made of more sustainable materials, such as glass and metal.

 Another option from our Eco Zone sustainable label materials is our ‘Reduce’ category.
 This option reduces the amount of material present in our labels to scale down the amount of product that ends up in landfill.

 By utilising lower density films and downgauging the label materials, including face and backing materials, the overall tonnage of wasted product is reduced.
 This contributes to the demand for eco-friendly packaging and reduces the impact of a business on the environment.

 Consumer perception of packaging materials, especially the heavily negative perceptions of plastics, often stems from an unclear recyclability knowledge.
 Therefore, it is essential to be honest about your packaging materials and if they can be recycled or not.

 This education and clarification on the recyclability of certain materials will showcase an ethical stance on sustainability from a brand.

-Increasing the amount of readily available fact-based information on recycling will enable a more circular economy for packaging.
-Therefore, by encouraging consumers to recycle and even reuse product packaging, businesses will promote eco-friendly values within their brand.
+Therefore, increasing the amount of readily available fact-based information on recycling will enable a more circular economy for packaging.
+By encouraging consumers to recycle and even reuse product packaging, businesses will promote eco-friendly values within their brand.